unkcpz/tatzelwurm/DESIGN.md

 # How to kill the Rabbit

+This AEP is copied from the design note of the tool for replacing the RabbitMQ + kiwipy.
+I call this tool [`tatzelwurm`](https://github.com/unkcpz/tatzelwurm) in this documentation.

-The initial goal of this tool is to replace the use of RabbitMQ as message broker in [AiiDA](https://aiida.net).
+The initial goal of the tool is to replace the use of RabbitMQ as message broker in [AiiDA](https://aiida.net).
 The tool however can be more generic as a lightweight task broker that handle the task distribution and task state persistent store with tasks are workflows orchestrated by different programming languages.

 > ![Note]
 > - "worker" and "runner" are used interchangeably.
 > - most of time "coordinator" is the "server".
-> - sometimes the "process" and "mission" is used interchangeably.
+> - sometimes the "process", "mission" and "task" is used interchangeably.

 ### When we say replace RMQ what we are talking about?

-In addition to the [AEP PR#30: Remove the dependence on RabbitMQ](https://github.com/aiidateam/AEP/pull/30)
+This section is the extention of [AEP PR#30: Remove the dependence on RabbitMQ](https://github.com/aiidateam/AEP/pull/30).
+After all the design details get enought test, to AEPs will be combined.

-We are talking about remove `kiwipy` as the communicator in AiiDA, it is strongly depended by AiiDA through the [`plumpy`](https://github.com/aiidateam/plumpy).
+When we say replace RMQ, we are talking about remove `kiwipy` as the communicator in AiiDA, it is a strong denpendency of AiiDA through the [`plumpy`](https://github.com/aiidateam/plumpy).
-The `plumpy` is the real internal engine on top of which the `aiida-core` extent the `Process` to be `ProcessFunction`, `CalcJob` and `WorkChain`.
+The `plumpy` is the real internal engine implementation on top of which the `aiida-core` extent the `Process` to be `ProcessFunction`, `CalcJob` and `WorkChain`.
 Meanwhile, the `plumpy` also define the base interfaces on how to persistent store the `Process` state so that can be recovered from checkpoints.
-The `plumpy` need `kiwipy` to provide interface to talk to RMQ to manage the process running on the specific event loop of a worker's interpretor (the event loop is then under the management of `aiida-core` inside daemon runner).
+The `plumpy` need `kiwipy` to provide interface to talk to the RabbitMQ service to manage the process running on the specific event loop of a worker's interpretor (the event loop is then under the management of `aiida-core` inside a daemon runner).

 The connections between `plumpy` and `kiwipy` is actually not too many as I originally thought, the `plumpy` treat `kiwipy` as a so called "Communicator".
-The most important interface is `add_task_subscriber` which register a function (coroutine) that upon consuming message from RMQ the worker side decide how to deal with the `Process`.
+The most important interface is `add_task_subscriber` which register an async function (coroutine) that upon consuming message from RMQ the worker side decide how to deal with the `Process`.
-Two parts require this `add_task_subscriber` interface.
+Two parts use this `add_task_subscriber` interface.

 - The `Process` can be `launch` or `continue` by the `ProcessLauncher` registered with its `__call__` (queue up tasks).
 - The `Process` itself when initilized, will registered the `message_reciever` to listen to queue when there are action signals to `play`, `pause` or `kill` the `Process`.

-The reason why we should not rely on 3rd-part message broker is not only that the extra service is hard to deploy, but also we use it in a in proper way which will show in more detail in the legacy architecture description below.
+The reason why we should not rely on 3rd-part message broker is not only that the extra service is hard to deploy, but also we use it in an inproper way.
+I will show more detail in the legacy architecture description below.
-Those message broker is design for large distribute system runs for microservices and usually involve with a lot of machines.
+RabbitMQ as a message broker is design for large distribute system runs for microservices and usually involve with a lot of machines.
-In AiiDA case, the common scenario is that there are not too many clients (workers/actioners) talk to server (coordinator), thus it requires a very neat implementation that can add more bussiness logic around but still keep it lightweight.
+In AiiDA case, the common scenario is that there are not too many clients (workers/actioners) talk to server (coordinator), thus it requires a very neat implementation that can add more bussiness logic around but still kept lightweight.

 #### Legacy architecture

 It is worth to have a look at the legacy architecture when using RabbitMQ + kiwipy as message broker system for task control.
-The figure shows the liftspan of a task from bing generated to it is running at the worker.
+The figure shows the liftspan of a task from being generated to it is running on a worker.

 ![The architecture summary of the legacy task launch and controlling system design](./misc/tatzelwurm-arch-legacy-arch.svg)